RemiAllio/MitoFinder/README.md

                         File with reverse paired-end reads -s SE, --Single-end SE
                         File with single-end reads
+  -c CONFIG, --config CONFIG
+                        Use this option to specify another Mitofinder.config file.
   -a ASSEMBLY, --assembly ASSEMBLY
                         File with your own assembly
   -m MEM, --max-memory MEM